Constraining an exoplanets magnetic field using star-planet interactions

-The $\chi$ factor relates the fraction of emitted luminosity with respect to the bolometric luminosity to the equivalent width of the line in the form $\frac{L_{\text{line}}}{L_{\text{bol}}} = \chi \cdot {\rm pEW'}$.
-Using the calibrations in (\cite{Labarga_2022}), which require knowing the star's effective temperature ($T_{\rm eff}=3533\pm26$K, \cite{Marfil_2021}), we can derive the $\chi$ factors for the CaII~{\textsc{IRT-a}} to be $\chi_{\text{CaII~{\textsc{IRT-a}}}} = 7.99 \times 10^{-5}$.
-Then, we take the difference between the smallest and the largest values from the pEW' time series in Fig.~\ref{Fig_1}, as numerically smaller pEW' values indicate more emission or less absorption.
-We find $\Delta {\rm pEW'} = -0.0434$ and 0.048 for the C-16 and C-24 datasets, respecitvely. \\
+Using the calibrations \cite{Labarga_2022}, and the star's effective temperature ($T_{\rm eff}=3533\pm26$K, \cite{Marfil_2021}), we derive the $\chi$ factors for the Ca~{\sc ii}~{\textsc{IRT-a}} to be $7.99 \times 10^{-5}$.
+Then, we take the absolute value of the difference between the smallest and the largest values from the pEW' time series in Fig.~\ref{Fig_1}.
+We find $|\Delta {\rm pEW'}| = 0.0434 \, \pm \, 0.0274$ and $0.0308 \, \pm \, 0.0317$ for the C-16 and C-24 datasets, respectively. \\